Antenna types: Other antenna types

+A "loop on the ground" – often called a "L.O.G." or 'log' antenna – is a loop of wire laid flat on open ground, in an oval or rectangle, with the two ends wired to a feedline.
+It is somewhat more popular than 'snake' or 'bog' antennas since it requires roughly a quarter as much linear space (although more square space).
+It has the same advantage that all magnetic antennas have: It is "deaf" to electric spark noise originating nearby – within about one sixth of the receiving wavelength.
+Because it responds to the magnetic part of the electromagnetic radio waves, and since most soils are much more transparent to magnetic fields than to electric fields, it is expected to show less signal loss from soil absorption than 'snake' or 'bog' antennas, which respond to the electric part.

 Isotropic

 A light bulb is often used as an example of a nearly isotropic radiator of heat and light.
 A (nearly) isotropic antenna would be the analog for RF.

 An isotropic antenna (isotropic radiator) is not a real antenna: It is a hypothetical, completely directionless antenna that radiates equal signal power in all vertical, horizontal, and transverse directions.
 An old-fashioned incandescent light bulb is often used as an example of a nearly isotropic radiator (of heat and light).
 Paradoxically, every antenna of any type, whose electrical length is under ~1/10 wave in its longest dimension is approximately isotropic, but no real antenna can ever be exactly isotropic.

 An antenna that is exactly isotropic is only a mathematical model, used as the base of comparison to calculate either the directivity or gain of real antennas.
 No real antenna can produce a perfectly isotropic radiation pattern, but the isotropic radiation pattern serves as a "worst possible case" reference for comparing the degree to which other antennas, regardless of type, can project some extra radiation in a preferred direction.

 All simple antennas approach closer and closer to being isotropic, as the waves they are transmitting or receiving increase in length beyond several times the antennas' longest side.